pocketarc/use-journey/README.md

         * `goToPreviousStep()`: A function that will take the user to the previous step in the journey.
         * The type of the props is `ComponentProps<State, Metadata>`.
 You can use that in your step components (specifying your own `State` and `Metadata` types) to get proper typing.

-### You can also customise the logic for each step in the journey by providing:
+### You can also customize the logic for each step in the journey by providing the following properties:

 * `metadata` (optional): The metadata of the step in the journey.
     * This is entirely defined by you (the developer), and can be anything you want.